decentraland/rentals-contract/README.md

 2 - Obtain a listing and its corresponding signature

-In order to accept a listing, I would need to get the listing conditions as well as a signature created by the onwer of the LAND I want to rent.
-The way I do this depends on the off-chain system the owner has used to store this information.
+In order to accept a listing, I would need to get the listing conditions as well as a signature created by the owner of the LAND I want to rent.
+This depends on the off-chain system the owner has used to store the information.
 But once I obtain them, I'm good to call the `acceptListing` function and start the rental.

 2 - Call `acceptListing` in the Rentals contract